 While the process for laying a GRP roof is straightforward, there are a few rules of thumb that must be followed before installing a Cure It GRP roof.
-So it is advisable to attend a training or demo day regularly held at stockists around the UK or at our dedicated training facilities in Wigan before attempting to install a GRP roof.
+So it is advisable to attend a training or demo day regularly held at depot in Cork before attempting to install a GRP roof.
 Either call us or fill in the contact page to discuss your training requirements.

 The complete range of GRP roofing materials can be bought on line here or by visiting our shop in Cork.
 We us PAYAL to handle our on-line sales.
 Please call us or go to the Contact Us tab for details.

 We use Paypal because Paypal is the safest and most secure online form of payment known to us.
 Many people are nervous about supplying their credit/debit card details online.
 With Paypal you only give your details once to Paypal and never again to anyone if you wish.
 You also have the added protection given by Paypal re faulty goods or problem sales etc. Paypal will stop the payment to the vendor if there is the slightest problem.